Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 A strong tradition in Quebec

 Quebec documentary cinema enjoys a well-deserved international reputation.
-Since the National Film Board of Canada, Quebec has produced some of the most significant documentaries in world cinema history.
+Since the National Film Board of Canada, Quebec has produced some of the most remarkable documentaries in the history of world cinema.

 ★ Heritage The NFB and Quebec's documentary heritage

 The National Film Board of Canada, founded in 1939, is the largest public film production institution in the world.
-Its Montreal studios and the Quebec filmmakers who worked there have created an exceptionally rich body of documentary work.
-Films such as "Pour la suite du monde" by Pierre Perrault and Michel Brault, or "Mon Oncle Antoine" by Claude Jutra, are milestones of Quebec culture.
+Its Montreal studios and the Quebec filmmakers who worked there have created an exceptionally rich documentary collection.
+Films like "Pour la suite du monde" by Pierre Perrault and Michel Brault, or "Mon Oncle Antoine" by Claude Jutra, are milestones of Quebec culture.

 InstitutionNFB, founded 1939